-The liable party must compensate all the persons who have been victims of a given practice and may have to refund the unlawful profit derived from the conduct in question.
+The liable party must compensate all the persons who suffered damage as a result of a given practice and may have to refund the unlawful profit derived from the conduct in question.

 In the representative action, the court is not bound by the evidence gathered or requested by the parties and, as a general rule, has the power to collect the evidence that it deems appropriate and necessary.